 1. Can I Use an Angle Grinder to Level Concrete?

-Do you have an unlevel concrete surface and you’d like to resolve that problem?
+Do you have an unlevel concrete surface, and would you like to resolve that problem?
 The good news is that a concrete angle grinder can smoothen, level, and polish these surfaces.

 1.1.
 Why You Should Use an Angle Grinder for Smoothing Concrete?

 The short answer is yes, but allow us to offer a detailed explanation.
-So, the main reasons why you should use this tool include that it’s portable and compact.
+So, the main reason you should use this tool is that it’s portable and compact.
 Therefore, it will be easy to hold a concrete angle grinder in your hands and move it around.

 1.2.
 What Projects Are Suitable for an Angle Grinder?

 The best angle grinder concrete tool is the one that fits your needs the most.
-While the most common size is around four inches, you’ll find bigger tools on the market, too.
+While the most common size is around four inches, you’ll also find bigger tools on the market.

 Angle grinders are affordable tools, although their price might vary.
 If you plan on using the unit frequently, it could be wise to pick a more powerful motor.
 Therefore, look for a motor with a minimum strength of 5-9 amps.